Aaron98990/ways-of-the-game/misconduct.md

 - Your age (Only will be used against you)
 - "Calm down" or "relax" (better to use the arm gesture)
 - "are you okay" to an injured player (they'll say no) - time or trainer is all
-- "That could of been a YC, RC, foul" (either give the decision or don't - saying this does not help although you are geniunly trying to diffuse the situation)
+- "That could of been a YC, RC, foul" (either give the decision or don't - saying this does not help although you are genuinely trying to diffuse the situation)
 - Other than yelling a quick explanation to a coach (1 sentence), do not yell someone to be quiet or no more.
 Extended conversations need to be close to each other.

 Things to say publically:
-- My favorite warning is with gestures only - call the player's number and gesture downwards or figer wag.
+- My favorite warning is with gestures only - call the player's number and gesture downwards or finger wag.
 - We don't do that here / What are we doing?
-- Be smart / Use your head / Don't do something stupid (often times accompanies by pointing to one's head)
+- Be smart / Use your head / Don't do something stupid (often accompanies by pointing to one's head)
 - Yo.
 Yo.
 Yo.
 Move on, fam.
 - No more (with baseball safe sign)
 - Did you ask for permission to sub? (rather than saying I'll card you next time)